martinctc/surveytoolbox/README.md

 There are broadly several groups of functions that you can find in this package:
 - Creating dummy variables, and variations of these which take inputs from multiple categorical variables (`superspread()`)
 - Copying data to and from Excel for ad-hoc analysis (`copy_df()`)
-- Functions for changing the scale of Likert-scale type questions, including Max-Min Scaling (`likert_reverse`)
+- Functions for changing the scale of Likert-scale type questions, including Max-Min Scaling (`likert_reverse()`)
 - Cleaning variable names
 - Converting .sav (SPSS) files to smaller, faster-to-load RDS files (e.g. `sav_to_rds()`)
 - Converting one or more categorical variable(s) into other variable types, such as dummy variables (binary), count variables (numeric), or "fill" variables (fills values from a required column if condition is TRUE)
 - Functions for recoding variable and value labels (e.g. `recode_vallab()`, `set_varl()`, `set_vall()`)

-There is also a convenience function (`apply_rowwise()`) for performing rowwise operations, which is particularly useful when creating new variables based on a selection of columns on the datas.
+There is also a convenience function (`apply_row()`) for performing rowwise operations, which is particularly useful when creating new variables based on a selection of columns on the datas.

 ---